-As always, it’s important to look at more than the pretty pictures.
-Pew Research has some very elegant graphs of future religious growth, but reading the fine print of their methodology tells us something more.
-And I see something very odd, indeed.
+Pew Research has some very elegant graphs of future religious growth, but as always it’s important to look at more than the pretty pictures.
+Reading the fine print of their methodology tells us something very odd, indeed.

 Meanwhile, religious switching, which is expected to hinder the growth of some other religious groups, is not expected to have a negative net impact on Muslims.
 By contrast, between 2010 and 2050, Christianity is projected to have a net loss of more than 60 million adherents worldwide through religious switching.

 And the report paints a fairly stark picture; some of the graphs suggest Muslims will outnumber Christians by 2050.
 However, read the fine print.
 From http://www.pewresearch.org/fact-tank/2015/04/02/7-key-changes-in-the-global-religious-landscape/:

 The study uses data from 198 countries and territories on fertility, age composition and life expectancy.
 It also looks at rates of religious switching – where data is available – and migration between countries, and puts all of these factors together to provide the best estimates for the future.